-Other SSH Client Features and RequirementsIn other words, there are many benefits to using a SSH client.
-On top of the encryption of the data transfer and secure key exchange, the SSH protocol also offers verification that you are connected to the correct computer.
+Other SSH Client Features and RequirementsIn other words, there are many benefits to using SSH for connections.
+On top of the encryption of the data transfer and secure key exchange, the secure shell protocol also offers verification that you are connected to the correct computer.

 This may seem surprising, but it makes perfect sense.
 Keep in mind that if somebody were able to control any part of the communication path, they could actually reroute the traffic to another computer.
 This could then play the role of the computer which you actually wanted to connect to (this is called a man-in-the-middle attack), and could either display fake data or obtain information from the client computer.
 A feature called known_hosts can prevent this.

-A SSH client should also support a variety of authentication methods.
+The SSH terminal should also support a variety of authentication methods.
 These include username/password, public/private key, and various custom formats.
 The latter might include a system where the server could obtain information that only the authorized users know, e.g. by using a SecurID card or by sending an access code to the user's mobile phone.

-Other typical must have features for a ssh client would be:
+Other typical must have features for would be:

 SSH Connection via Proxy